Chomenor/ioef-cmod/new-filesystem-readme.md

 - +set fs_dirs fs_homepath fs_basepath: Read-only mode with homepath taking precedence over basepath in the event that both directories contain files with the same name.
 - +set fs_dirs *fs_basepath *fs_homepath: Try to use fs_basepath as the write directory, but fall back to fs_homepath if basepath is not writable.
 Both basepath and homepath will be readable, with whichever directory is used as the write directory taking precedence.

-## Auxiliary Source Directories

-This is an advanced feature that allows source directories to be loaded, but with restricted effects on the game.
-It is primarily intended for server hosting configurations.
-An auxiliary source directory has the following properties:

-- For file reading operations, auxiliary source directories are strictly prioritized below non-auxiliary directories, even if the auxiliary directory contains a higher precedence mod directory or pk3 filename.
-- For file listing operations, auxiliary source directories are excluded entirely.
-- Auxiliary source directories do not affect the default order for pure list generation.
-Pk3s in auxiliary source directories are prioritized normally alongside other pk3s for pure server purposes.

-Auxiliary source directories can be useful in the following cases:

-- To prevent map pk3s from adding bots or causing conflicts with the server configuration.
-This can be especially useful for servers with hundreds or thousands of map pk3s installed, which may not be well vetted to be free of conflicts.
-- To include client mod pk3s needed for the pure or download list without allowing them to modify the configuration of the server itself.

-To specify an auxiliary source directory, include a number sign (#) in front of the directory name in fs_dirs.
-Example:

-+set fs_dirs *fs_basepath #fs_auxiliary +set fs_auxiliary /home/user/q3auxiliary

 # Servercfg Support

 The servercfg system provides some advanced features to help control the local configuration of servers, separate from client-linked settings such as fs_game.
 It is currently only supported for servers using the dedicated server binary.